Abu-laban/city-explorer-api/README.md

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

-A back-end server that have dat various API's to serve city information based off search queries
+A back-end server to serve city weather information based off search queries

 ## Getting Started